FreeshardBase/documentation/docs/user_guides/smart_home.md

 and will release them in the future.
 On the roadmap are:

-* Extending the existing Node Red app to be able to connect to Mosquitto
 * Adding monitoring solutions like Grafana or Prometheus
 * Adding smart home dashboards like Home Assistant